Taking Dangerous Roads Escaping to Bovec Wurzen & Vršič Pass

 Some 43km later, apart from passing some camels on the way to the campsite, we did not achieve anything of much interest, the campsite was a metropolis.
 Had we not been stopping for one night only we would have carried on.
 Cassie loved it, purely because it had three pools.

-Needless to say as we rolled in we got one of the last spots and were tired enough not to care.
-Given the fact that the skies were turning eerie again and we were in for a battering.
+Needless to say, as we rolled in we got one of the last spots and were tired enough not to care.
+Given the fact that the skies were turning eerie again, we were in for a battering.
 So the order of the afternoon was tent up and secured, swim for Cassie as Mum and Dad supervised with a beer, then as the rain hit, we headed for the camp restaurant for some Bavarian pork and beer.
-We had a two person platter which was way to much for us and drank enough beer to help us sleep throughout the storm.
+We had a two-person platter which was way too much for us and drank enough beer to help us sleep throughout the storm.

 Westerheim to Ramsau am Dachstein